breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

 weather_thunderstorm_day
 weather_thunderstorm_night
 ```
 You can also name them according to your own ideas.
-For example, if I want to set an image `weather_cloudy.png` as both daytime icon and nighttime icon for cloudy weather, you can create a drawable filter `icon_provider_drawable_filter.xml` in `res/xml` and declear the file names through adding following content:
+For example, if I want to set an image `weather_cloudy.png` as both daytime icon and nighttime icon for cloudy weather, you can create a drawable filter `icon_provider_drawable_filter.xml` in `res/xml` and declare the file names through adding following content:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>